RizwanMunawar/visionusecases/README.md

 Discover real-world applications of computer vision across industries such as retail, transportation, healthcare, manufacturing, agriculture, and wildlife.
 Learn how cutting-edge AI models are used for object detection, image segmentation, object tracking, pose estimation, and more.

-🚀 Discover cutting-edge [computer vision use cases](https://rizwanmunawar.github.io/visionusecases/) that are shaping the future of AI and innovation 🚀
+- Discover cutting-edge [computer vision use cases](https://rizwanmunawar.github.io/visionusecases/) that are shaping the future of AI and innovation.

 ### Computer Vision Use Cases: